 Are you looking for a way to streamline your Accounts Payable (AP) process?
 Reduce costs, increase accuracy, and improve security?
-Cloud based accounting software can be a great solution to achieve all these goals, helping you to manage your Accounts Payable process efficiently and accurately.
-In fact, while the combination of accounting and technology is still a relatively new trend in the world of finance - a far cry from the days of bartering, manually bookkeeping, and on-premises accounting software - the International Federation of Accountants (IOFM) estimates that cloud-based accounting will be worth around $4.25 billion by the end of 2023 and only continue to grow.
+Cloud-based accounting software can be a great solution to achieve all these goals, helping you to manage your AP process efficiently and accurately.
+In fact, while digitalisation in finance is still a relatively new trend in the world of finance - a far cry from the days of bartering, manually bookkeeping, and on-premises accounting software - the International Federation of Accountants (IOFM) estimates that cloud-based accounting will be worth around £3.7 billion by the end of 2023 and only continue to grow.

-But what are the benefits of cloud based accounting software?
-How can it help streamline the AP process?
-What are some of the challenges that a company may face when implementing cloud-based software?
+But why would you "go cloud?"
+What are some of the benefits of cloud-based accounting software?
+How can it help to streamline the AP process?
+What are some of the challenges that a company might face when they choose to implement cloud-based software?

-A cloud based accounting system means storing, accessing, and managing your business books and financial data online.
-In other words, it is similar to the traditional on-premises accounting except the software is hosted online on a remote server.
+A cloud-based accounting system means storing, accessing, and managing your business books and financial data online using a remote server.
+In other words, it is similar to the traditional on-premises accounting except the software is hosted online.
 Data is sent to a centralized "cloud" where it is processed, stored, and returned to the user.
 No more software installed on desktops or manually maintained ledgers and books, and far less maintenance than the traditional individual computer-based counterpart.

-As of 2022, 94% of companies were using cloud service.
-While this number was partially fueled by a massive shift due to the COVID-19 pandemic and resulting remote work environment, the adoption is still growing.
+Is the process popular?
+The answer is yes.
+As of 2022, 94% of companies were using cloud services and 67% of enterprise infrastructure is now cloud-based.
+While this number was partially fueled by a massive shift due to the COVID-19 pandemic and resulting remote work environment, the adoption rate continues to increase.

 - How often do you experience data breaches or cyber security attacks?

-Cloud based accounting software is much more accessible and flexible, enabling users to access and view data from anywhere at any time from a mobile device.
+Cloud-based accounting software is much more accessible and flexible, enabling users to access and view data from anywhere at any time from a mobile app or device.
 All you, your team, clients, or contractors need is an internet connection and login credentials.
 This makes the software easily adaptable to a mobile, hybrid, or remote workplace.
-In addition, cloud software can be accessed by multiple users at the same time, making it an ideal platform for business that have different users and location.
+In addition, cloud software can be accessed by multiple users at the same time, making it an ideal online platform for business that have different users and location.

 - Do you have to go into the office to view or approve documents?
 How fast can you switch approvers now if necessary?

 Manual data entry is fraught with errors, causing delays and sabotaging the entire accounting process.
-Cloud based software means that you can upload and quickly compare digital files to ensure accuracy, improve service, and link directly to backs to speed invoice payment.
+Cloud-based accounting software means that you can upload and quickly compare digital files to ensure accuracy, improve service, and link directly to backs to speed invoice payment.

 - How good is the data that you work with?

-Not only is cloud based software faster (if your internet connection is working), but information is provided in real-time.
+Not only is cloud-based accounting software faster (if your internet connection is working), but information is provided in real-time.
 Management will easily be able to stay organized and on top of your financials, leading to improved reporting, planning, and even customer and vendor relationships.

 - Are you spending too much time gathering material or creating reports?
 Trying to find the answer for vendors?

-With cloud based accounting software, everybody is accessing the same data and the same version of software.
+Thanks to cloud-based accounting software, everybody is sure of accessing the same data and the same version of software.
 Teamwork is improved and no more worrying about software licenses or updating individual computers.

 - Do you have trouble keeping up with the latest version of documents, let alone software?